Lokathor/gba-from-scratch-rs/book_src/introduction.md

 We will definitely be using many advanced features of Rust to get things done, but those parts I will explain as we go.

+Also, a general familiarity with using command line tools is probably a good idea, but if you're familiar with `cargo` then you probably know enough to get started.

 ## License

 This book is available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.